StudioGuma/2adics/README.md

 Built for 64-bit systems by default, but you can edit the macros to change it to 32-bit.

-Linux executable size: 16.4 kB
+Linux executable size: 16 KiB